cpitt/cpitt_resume/resume.md

 hosting and social networking site targeted specifically at Hawaii residents.
 The site was built on a existing php platform called bloghoster, but I quickly found that bloghoster did not offer all the features I needed and so began developing modifications for bloghoster.
-The popularity of these modification eventually got me my first dev job working on the bloghoster platform.
+The popularity of these modifications eventually got me my first dev job working on the bloghoster platform.

 ### Textbook Comparison Engine -- 2011: